tifye/tools-cli/README.md

-Small cli tools I wrote in my free time for my work/team at Husqvarna Group R&D.
+Small cli tools I wrote in my free time for my work/team at Husqvarna Group R&D. This is archived and some features are unfinished.